Using your shoulder after replacement surgery

 - Redness, pain, swelling, or a yellowish discharge from the wound

 - Shortness of breath or chest pain

-- Your new shoulder joint does not feel secure and feels like it is moving around or out of position
+- Your new shoulder joint does not feel secure and feels like it is moving around, shifting, or out of position

 Edwards TB, Morris BJ.
 Rehabilitation after shoulder arthroplasty.
 In: Edwards TB, Morris BJ, eds.
 Shoulder Arthroplasty.
 2nd ed.
 Philadelphia, PA: Elsevier; 2019:chap 43.